 Non-EU citizens can retire to Portugal by applying for the D7 Visa and demonstrating sufficient passive income, health insurance, and accommodation.
 There are also other options for non-EU citizens to relocate to Portugal, such as the Portugal Golden Visa.
 EU citizens will not need to secure a visa to move to Portugal but will need to register at the local town hall after three months of arriving.

-Can I retire to Portugal from Canada?
+Can you retire to Portugal from Canada?

 Can I retire in Portugal from Australia?